devsecblueprint/devsecblueprint/docs/blueprint/what-is-devsecops.md

 2. **Automation**

-   Automation is crucial in DevSecOps to ensure that security checks are consistently applied without slowing down the development process.
-Automated security tests, such as static code analysis and vulnerability scans, can be integrated into CI/CD pipelines to catch issues early.
+   Automation is crucial in DevSecOps to ensure that security checks are consistently applied **without slowing down the development process**.
+Extra emphasis on not slowing down the development process.
+In addition, automated security tests, such as static code analysis and vulnerability scans, can and should be integrated into CI/CD pipelines to catch issues early in the development lifecycle.

 3. **Collaboration**